-This workshop, to a large part, is based on the Australian Standard AS/NZS1158-2005 and provides instruction on the basic principles but extends this to lighting design from first principles through to a design completion.
-AS/NZS1158.3.1 is due for release of a major update in early 2019, and this course will incorporate those changes.
+This workshop, to a large part, is based on the Australian Standard AS/NZS1158.3.1-2005 and provides instruction on the basic principles but extends this to lighting design from first principles through to a design completion.

-A lighting installations evening coach tour compliments understanding and learning.
+A lighting installations evening coach tour will follow a course dinner to compliment understanding and learning.

 Participants will have access to computers for use throughout the workshop for significant interactive learning and case study, using software including Perfectlite.
 This is a very hands on workshop.